intel-ctrlsys/actsys/README.md

 ## Documentation

-Documentation is inline (like unit tests) and deployed with [Read the Docs](http://actsys.readthedocs.io/en/latest/).
+Documentation is inline and deployed with [Read the Docs](http://actsys.readthedocs.io/en/latest/).
 When editing code, please include documentation for your changes.
 Add any new files to the `mkdocs.yml` file.
 The documentation is automatically built and installed.

 The documentation is found here: http://actsys.readthedocs.io/en/latest/